-Under his leadership, GHS has experienced unprecedented growth and advancement in academics, including the opening of the University of South Carolina School of Medicine Greenville, development of a one-of-a-kind education and research model called the GHS Health Sciences Center, and designation as an academic health center.
+Under his leadership, Prisma Health–Upstate has experienced unprecedented growth and advancement in academics, including the opening of the University of South Carolina School of Medicine Greenville, development of a one-of-a-kind education and research model called the Health Sciences Center, and designation as an academic health center.
 He also led the expansion of the general surgery residency, creating the state’s only vascular surgery residency, and developing a minimal access surgery fellowship and vascular medicine fellowship.

 Dr. Taylor is a practicing surgeon certified by the American Board of Surgery in general surgery, general vascular surgery, and is a registered vascular technologist.
 He has authored numerous book chapters, abstracts and journal articles.
 He also holds the academic appointment of professor at the University of South Carolina School of Medicine Greenville, University of South Carolina School of Medicine Columbia and Clemson University.